Gunock/chrome-extension-boilerplate-react-vite/README.md

     -   [typescript-eslint](https://www.npmjs.com/package/typescript-eslint)
 -   [Prettier](https://prettier.io/)
 -   [TypeScript](https://www.typescriptlang.org/)

-I have avoided using CRXJS Vite Plugin on purpose as it's last update was in 2022, and it could possibly have some issues with newer versions of Vite.

 Please open up an issue to nudge me to keep the npm packages up-to-date.